Will-Banksy/simple-cli-calculator/README.md

 Only tested on Manjaro Linux

+**Do not expect this to work well/at all, it is a work in progress**

 To compile:

 Create build directory in the root directory of the project, and `cd` into it.
 Then: